It can be a really exciting moment to be able to announce your pregnancy and show off your bump.

 It can take some time.

 - When do you start showing?

 - How your bump is measured during your pregnancy

 - What factors impact when you start showing in pregnancy?

 - Where does your baby bump start to show?

 - Reasons for not showing during pregnancy

 When do you start showing?

 Well, it depends (much like many things pregnancy-related).

-Your age, weight, height, whether it’s your first pregnancy, and how many babies you’re carrying can all change the answer to when do you start showing.
+Your age, weight, height, whether it’s your first pregnancy, and how many babies you’re carrying can all change the answer to when your baby bump starts showing.